nicholasgower/PlanetsLib/README.md

 ## Planet tiers

 PlanetsLib [maintains a number](https://github.com/danielmartin0/PlanetsLib/blob/main/tiers.lua) for each modded planet called the 'tier'.
-It has no functionality by itself, but is supposed to indicate where the planet fits in a vanilla-style game of Space Age, for use in mods like [Organized Solar System](https://mods.factorio.com/mod/Tiered-Solar-System).
+It has no functionality by itself, but is a rough indicator where the planet fits in a vanilla-style game of Space Age for other mods that wish to use this information.

 Players are welcome to submit edits to the [tiers file on Github](https://github.com/danielmartin0/PlanetsLib/blob/main/tiers.lua).